-- A. An abstract of the project. - B. Objectives of the project (especially any change from the original aims). - C. The motivation behind the project and a brief outline of the project work. - D. A summary of work done or developed in the project (not work done by others). - E. The system design and the block diagram of the system, plus some brief descriptions on the theory. - F. Results and discussion - G. Difficulties encountered and the measures taken to solve them.
+- A. An abstract of the project. - B. Objectives of the project (especially any change from the original aims). - C. The motivation behind the project and a brief outline of the project work. - D. A summary of work done or developed in the project. - The system design and the block diagram of the system, plus some brief descriptions on the theory. - F. Results and discussion

-- H. The achievement of the project, the conclusions from the work and suggestions for further work. - Materials which are closely related to the contents of the report, and which are themselves self-contained, may be included in the report as appendixes. - J. A list of the references referred to the source of information in the report.
-This is compulsory.
+- Difficulties encountered and the measures taken to solve them. - H. The achievement of the project, the conclusions from the work and suggestions for further work. - A list of the references referred to the source of information in the report.
+This is compulsory. - J. Materials which are closely related to the contents of the report, and which are themselves self-contained, may be included in the report as appendixes.